Fee Protection Scheme

 The Fee Protection Scheme (FPS) is a mandatory scheme under the EduTrust Certification Scheme that serves to protect students’ fees in the event a private education institution is unable to continue operating due to insolvency, and/or regulatory closure.

 How Have We Implemented This Scheme?

-Orita Sinclair School of Design, New Media & the Arts (OS) has implemented FPS by way of the FPS escrow scheme.
+Orita Sinclair School of Design & Music (OS) has implemented FPS by way of the FPS escrow scheme.
 Under the escrow scheme, private education institutions are not allowed to collect any course fees from their students.
 Instead, students are to deposit their fees into the escrow bank account which the school has opened with any one of the CPE-appointed bank.
 OS’s appointed FPS provider is Development Bank of Singapore (DBS).

 Please refer to the OS’s Certificate of Escrow Establishment here.